210222-reston-java-msa/demos/week4/GitWorkshop/README.md

 * `one-line-test.md` should have a `"Hello world!"` message on line one, and a single line of text on line 2 (`"Replace me!"`).

-* The repo owner should save these files and `git push` them to a remote branch, and create a pull request to the master branch.
+* The repo owner should save these files and `git push` them to a remote branch, and create a pull request to the main branch.
 Someone else should review it and approve it!

 <br>